GM, Ford outdo each other with electric vehicle investments

 GM wouldn't give details about where it will build the new plants, but Chief Financial Officer Paul Jacobson said they would be similar in size to two factories now under construction in Lordstown, Ohio, and Spring Hill, Tennessee.
 Those factories each will employ more than 1,000 workers and cost about $2.3 billion.

-The new plants were to come later in the decade, but now have been pulled forward and are expected to be in operation around 2025.
+The new plants were to come later in the decade, but now are expected to be in operation around 2025.
 They are part of GM's plan to spend $35 billion on electric and autonomous vehicles from 2020 to 2025.
 The company also said it will switch more U.S. assembly plant capacity to electric vehicles, but gave no details Wednesday.

-The Associated Press reported Monday that GM would announce new battery plants this week.

-Jacobson said GM is seeing success with its a new version of its Chevrolet Bolt hatchback and a new Bolt small SUV, giving it confidence that electric vehicle adoption is reaching an inflection point.
-“The Bolts have done well for us,” he said.
+Jacobson said GM is seeing success with a new version of its Chevrolet Bolt hatchback and new Bolt small SUV, giving it confidence that EV adoption is reaching an inflection point.
 “This is really no-regrets capital.
 We know that we will need those battery plants as we further our goals.”

 Wedbush analyst Daniel Ives said GM and Ford are continually trying to outdo each other with electric vehicle announcements.
 “This is an EV arms race going on in Detroit with Ford and GM competing for market and mind share in this green tidal wave,” Ives said in an email.

 Both automakers, he said, are competing for what's expected to be a $5 trillion market during the next decade.
-GM came out earlier than Ford, but Dearborn, Michigan-based Ford is trying to “catch up and not be viewed as the little brother,” he said.
+GM came out earlier than Ford, which is trying to “catch up and not be viewed as the little brother,” he said.

-“We view EV as the biggest transformation in the auto industry since the 1950s, and it’s shaking up the Detroit auto stalwarts in a major way as they chase after Tesla,” Ives said.

 Also Wednesday, GM raised its first-half pretax earnings guidance from $5.5 billion to between $8.5 billion and $9.5 billion, with net income of $6.2 billion to $7 billion.

-Ford said Wednesday the Lincoln brand’s first fully electric vehicle will go on sale next year, but gave no details.
-The company said that by mid-decade it expects that half of Lincoln’s global sales will be zero emissions vehicles.
+Also on Wednesday, Ford said the Lincoln brand’s first fully electric vehicle will go on sale next year, but gave no details.
+The company said that by mid-decade it expects half of Lincoln’s global sales will be zero emissions vehicles.

 GM also said that CEO Mary Barra is in Washington to meet with legislators and the administration of President Joe Biden on federal pollution and fuel economy standards.